nobodywasishere/i4004/docs/4004_datasheet.md

                                             C1C2C3C4 is true, otherwise go to the next instruction in sequence

+                                            C1 = 1  Invert jump condition
+                                            C1 = 0  Not invert jump condition
+                                            C2 = 1  Jump if accumulator is zero
+                                            C3 = 1  Jump of carry/link is a 1
+                                            C4 = 1  Jump if test signal is a 0

 2-      * FIM       0 0 1 0     R R R 0     Fetch immediate (direct) from ROM Data D2D2D2D2 D1D1D1D1
 --                  D2D2D2D2    D1D1D1D1    to index register pair location RRR